Unlisted investments in infrastructure for renewable energy

-- When choosing external asset managers, we shall seek to find a professional and reputable asset manager with good knowledge of specific markets and local presence, and with a good track record of managing assets in the relevant market.
+- When choosing external asset managers, the Fund shall seek to find a professional and reputable asset manager with good knowledge of specific markets and local presence, and with a good track record of managing assets in relevant markets.

-- We shall seek to minimise asset management costs and include flexible contract termination provisions.
+- The Fund shall seek to minimise asset management costs and include flexible contract termination provisions.

-- We shall base our responsible investment practices on the Executive Board principles and the NBIM Policy for responsible investment management in Norges Bank, and on internationally recognised environmental, social and governance (ESG) standards relevant to the investment.
-We will apply the key principles of NBIM's expectation documents where these are relevant to investments in infrastructure.
+- The Fund shall base its responsible investment practices on the Executive Board principles and the NBIM Policy for responsible investment management in Norges Bank, and on internationally recognised environmental, social and governance (ESG) standards relevant to the investment.
+The Fund will apply the key principles of NBIM's expectation documents where these are relevant to investments in infrastructure.

-- We shall agree and be aligned with our investment partners or asset managers on the ESG standards and requirements prior to investment and will follow best market practice.
+- The Fund shall agree and be aligned with its investment partners or asset managers on ESG standards and requirements prior to investment and will follow best market practice.

-- We will seek to include investments in an ESG benchmark survey annually.
-In addition we shall seek to collect ESG data on our investments in accordance with best industry practice.
+- The Fund will seek to include investments in an ESG benchmark survey annually.
+In addition the Fund shall seek to collect ESG data on its investments in accordance with best industry practice.
 This may include data on ESG issues which have been identified during the due diligence phase for specific monitoring or follow-up.